 University of Mannheim

-Profile: The distinguishing feature of the University of Mannheim is its clear focus on Business studies and the social sciences and its strong ties to the humanities, cultural studies, law, mathematics and computer sciences.
-The quality of its programmes has been recognised for many years with excellent positions in the rankings.
+Profile: The distinguishing feature of the University of Mannheim is its clear focus on business studies and the social sciences and its strong ties to the humanities, cultural studies, law, mathematics and computer sciences.
+The quality of its programs has been recognised for many years with excellent positions in the rankings.
 With the Mannheim Business School, the university is involved in management training and is considered to be one of the top 25 MBA providers in the world.

-Special features: The university runs around 650 exchange programmes and partnerships with 450 universities around the world.
+Special features: The university runs around 650 exchange programs and partnerships with 450 universities around the world.
 It also offers a number of international courses.
 It involves students in charitable projects, and many academics are advisors on policy and society for national and international bodies.

 Research: In its core area – it is nationally and internationally renowned for business studies and social sciences – the University of Mannheim focuses on empirical and quantitative approaches.
 The Mannheim Centre for European Social Research (MZES), the university’s largest research institute, studies the development of European societies and their political systems.
 ZEW, GESIS and IDS also have close ties to the university.

 Profile: The University of Stuttgart offers an interdisciplinary approach, with a focus on the natural sciences and engineering, but also on architecture, economics, the social sciences and the humanities.
 The faculty of aerospace engineering is one of the largest and best known in Germany.